paulklemm/regression-heatmap-paper/Cover Letter.md

 We changed the title of the paper to be more precise.

 1. Change of `Regression Cube` to `3D Regression Heat Map`: [Reviewer 2] noted the potential confusion of the already claimed name `Regression Cube`.
 He or she suggested a good alternative with `Regression Mosaic`.
-Refering to the publication `Friendly, Michael (March 1994).
+Referring to the publication `Friendly, Michael (March 1994).
 "Mosaic Displays for Multi-Way Contingency Tables".
 Journal of the American Statistical Association 89 (425): 190–200.` we conclude, that our visualization is in fact a heat map, not a mosaic plot.
 Hence, we revised the paper accordingly.
 With this revision in mind, we found the name `3D Regression Heat Map` more appropriate, since it describes the method better.
 2. Change `cohort study data` to `population study data`: **Cohorts** might imply for some experts with background in epidemiology, that the paper focuses on the analysis of multiple time points, since a cohort defines a population, which is analyzed using multiple acquisition cycles.
 The data sets used in the Case Studies are derived from a single time point.
-Our collaborting epidemiological domain experts concluded, that `population study data` is more precise.
+Our collaborating epidemiological domain experts concluded, that `population study data` is more precise.

 Regression Metrics
 ------------------